Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: Delay-based Back-Pressure Algorithm

-\subsection{Algorithm description}
+\subsection{Algorithm Description}

-Next, we develop Delay-based Back-Pressure (D-BP) policy that can establish a linear relation between queue lengths and delays in the fluid limit model.
-The idea has appeared first in \cite{andrews04} for single-hop networks.
-However, when packets travel multiple hops before leaving the system, the analytical approach in \cite{andrews04} (i.e., using HOL delay in the queue as the metric) cannot capture queueing dynamics of multi-hop traffic and the resultant solutions cannot guarantee the linear relation.
-This is because the arrival rate of a relay node is not a constant and depends on the system dynamics (i.e., depends on the underlying scheduling policies).
-In this section, we carefully design link weights using a new delay metric, and re-establish the linear relation between queue lengths and delays under multi-hop traffic.
+\high{In this section, we develop the Delay-based Back-Pressure (D-BP) policy, and in Section~\ref{subsec:dbp}, we prove that it is throughput optimal.
+A similar delay-based approach has appeared first in \cite{andrews04} for single-hop networks.} However, as mentioned earlier, when packets travel multiple hops before leaving the system, the analytical approach in \cite{andrews04} (i.e., using HOL delay in the queue as the metric) cannot capture queueing dynamics of multihop traffic and the resultant solutions cannot guarantee the linear relation.
+We will carefully design link weights using a new delay metric, and re-establish the linear relation between queue lengths and delays in the fluid limits for multihop traffic.

-Recall that $W_{\sk}(t)$ denotes the sojourn time of the HOL packet of queue $Q_{\sk}(t)$ in the network, where the time is measured from when the packet arrives in the network.
+Recall that $W_{\sk}(t)$ denotes the sojourn time of the HOL packet of queue $Q_{\sk}(t)$ in the network, where the time is measured from the time when the packet arrives in the network.
 We define the delay metric $\hat{W}_\sk(t)$ as

 and also define \emph{delay differential} as

 The relations between these delay metrics are illustrated in Fig.~\ref{fig:weight}.
 We specify the back-pressure algorithm with the new delay metric as follows.